Thursday, May 10, 2018

 2. WATCH THE FABULOUS BOOK TRAILER!

 THE TRAILER WAS GREAT, WASN'T IT?!
 IF YOU LOVE BOOKS ABOUT WITCHES, YOU'LL WANT TO PICK UP THE PRICE GUIDE TO THE OCCULT, AS IT IS A WONDERFUL READ!
-MY REVIEW WILL BE UP TOMORROW, BUT IN THE MEANTIME, CHECK OUT SOME FABULOUS QUOTES FROM THE BOOK TO PIQUE YOUR INTEREST!
+CHECK OUT SOME FABULOUS QUOTES FROM THE BOOK TO PIQUE YOUR INTEREST!
 (SEE BELOW)

 3. SPIN THE WHEEL BELOW BY CLICKING MULTIPLE TIMES TO REVEAL SOME WITCH WISDOM FROM THE MATRIARCH WITCH RONA BLACKBURN!